20 Things to do in Cuba, MO…Route 66 Mural City…or maybe more

 10. Cuba Fest the 3rd Weekend in October is small town Missouri at its best.
 Free narrated Trolley Tours of the Murals are available.
 Crafts, music, activities, food, & much more for this 2-day festival.
 Visit the Facebook page for details.

 11. In season the Drive-In Theatre near the Visitor Center on Hwy.
 19 offers a glimpse of days past with first run movies.
-(Check plans for the 2013 season)
+(Check their Facebook page for current offerings, hours, etc.)

 12. The Cuba Lakes Golf Course on Hwy.
 O offers a two–lake course that can be a challenge.